Telecom Billing - Invoice Generation

-Some modifications can also be performed at DOC1 level but it does not provide much flexibility to modify the invoice.
+Some modifications can also be performed at DOC1 level, but it does not provide much flexibility to modify the invoice.
 You can try latest version, which can help you much more the expectations.

-Final Invoice Generation:
+Final Invoice Generation

 Once all the accounts are billed and invoices are formatted using either internal or external bill formatter, these invoices are sent to the Bill Print Company for final printing.

-If an operator is using Electronic e-mail facility to send bill to their customer, then a copy of the same bill can be sent to e-mail system to send it to the end customer.
+If an operator is using Electronic e-mail facility to send a bill to their customer, then a copy of the same bill can be sent to e-mail system to send it to the end customer.

 Tier 1 operators (having 20-30 million or more customer base) usually outsource this task including bill distribution.